All handcrafted objects need love and care to maintain their beauty.

-Be extra careful with jewelry with stones and pearls.
-Stones are fragile and may break, crack or get scratched.
+Be extra careful with ceramic jewelry.
+They are fragile and may break if you drop them.
 Be careful not to knock or hit your jewelry against a solid object.

 Store your jewelry away from direct sunlight and in their original packaging or in velvet jewelry boxes to avoid damage from air, humidity and contact with other items.
 Make sure that the storage area has low humidity.
 You can place a piece of chalk or a small bag of silica gel in the storage area to minimize tarnish.

 If in doubt, it is preferable to seek professional cleaning services from a goldsmith or a reputed jewelry shop.